Azure/azure-remote-rendering-asset-tool/README.md

 1. Clone this repository
 1. Open a command line terminal
-1. From the repository's root directory, run the script *GenerateSolution.bat \<OutputDirectory\> -vs2019*
+1. From the repository's root directory, run the script `GenerateSolution.bat`
-    * The script will run CMake and generate a Visual Studio solution in *OutputDirectory*
+    * The script will run CMake and generate a Visual Studio solution in the **Workspace** sub-folder
-    * Use *-vs2022* if you want to generate the solution for Visual Studio 2022
+    * To create the solution in a custom directory or with Visual Studio 2022, run: `GenerateSolution.bat path/to/dir vs2022`
 1. Open and compile the generated solution

 ## Documentation